oracle official Web Site ManualiOracle.it

 ...

-You try to launch it or similar versions (for instance, changing the order between months and days) but you receive errors like these:
+You try to launch it or similar versions (for example, changing the order between months and days) but you receive errors like these:

 ORA-01843: not a valid month